Home Improvement (TV series)

-Home Improvement is an American sitcom television series starring Tim Allen originally airing on ABC from September 17, 1991, to May 25, 1999, with a total of 204 half-hour episodes spanning eight seasons.
-The series was created by Carmen Finestra, David McFadzean, and Matt Williams, and was one of the most watched sitcoms in the United States during the 1990s, winning many awards and being ABC's number-one sitcom for most of its run.
+Home Improvement is an American sitcom television series starring Tim Allen, originally airing on ABC from September 17, 1991, to May 25, 1999, with a total of 204 half-hour episodes spanning eight seasons.
+The series is set in suburban Detroit.
+It was created by Carmen Finestra, David McFadzean, and Matt Williams, and was one of the most watched sitcoms in the United States during the 1990s, winning many awards and being ABC's number-one sitcom for most of its run.
 The series also launched stand-up comedian Allen's acting career, and grossed more than $500 million in syndication revenue by 1996.

 Show background

 Based on the stand-up comedy of Tim Allen, Home Improvement made its debut on ABC on September 17, 1991, and was one of the highest-rated sitcoms for almost the entire decade.
 It went to No. 2 in the ratings during the 1993–1994 season, the same year Allen had the No. 1 book (Don't Stand Too Close to a Naked Man) and film (The Santa Clause).

 Beginning in season 2, Home Improvement began each episode with a cold open, which features the show's logo during the teaser.
 From season 4 until the end of the series in 1999, an anthropomorphic version of the logo was used in different types of animation.